Martín Vizcarra: Second impeachment trial (November 2020)

 In a separate impeachment trial, lawmakers from nine opposition parties accused Vizcarra of corruption and mishandling of the COVID-19 pandemic in the country.
 He was also accused of accepting bribes from companies that won at least two public works contracts—one for a hospital and another for an irrigation project—during his term as governor of Moquegua Department.
 On 9 November 2020, a total of 105 members of Congress voted to remove Vizcarra from office, exceeding the 87 votes (out of 130) that were needed to impeach him.
 Vizcarra called the accusations baseless and false, but still accepted the vote by Congress and promised not to take any other legal action.

+Vizcarra's impeachment was considered by many as a coup d'état.
+It is suggested that the audios about alleged bribes were influenced and promoted by prosecutor Germán Juárez Atoche, with the collaboration of employees of Obrainsa, a company in Moquegua.
+An editorial in La República in 2020 indicated that the regular leaks and the adoption of their content by politicians who supported the impeachment, as well as the change of attitude of lawyers towards the previously criticized prosecutors, offered an answer to those who questioned these events.
+According to the editorial, this showed that there is no such thing as a perfect coup d'état.

 Thousands of citizens then gathered in protests against Vizcarra's impeachment.
 Manuel Merino, who succeeded him as president the following day, resigned on 15 November.
 Francisco Sagasti was made President of Congress on the 16th and thus succeeded Merino as President of Peru on 17 November per Peru's presidential line of succession, since both vice presidential positions were vacated by Vizcarra in 2018 and Mercedes Aráoz in May 2020.